 In DT, we learnt about healthy eating.
 The children went through the foods they eat for breakfast, lunch and dinner and we discussed what was healthy and why.

 The children have also worked hard in RE.
 Our Big Question this half term was ‘Who was Jesus?’
 The children learnt about how and why Jesus was born.
 They then went on to discover how Christians remember the birth of Jesus at Christmas and how candles and bright decorations are used to show that Jesus is coming.

-Miss Harris, Miss Burgess, Mrs Odling, Miss Olsen, Mrs Andreatta and Mrs Taylor
+Miss Plaw, Miss Burgess, Mrs Odling and Mrs Foynes.

-What a start to the year Year One have had!
-The children have settled in well and the Year One team are immensely proud of them all.
-The learning adventure this half term, called Building Our Future, has been focussed on PSHE and the children’s future aspirations.
+What a great start to Year 1!
+The children have settled in well and the Year One adults are immensely proud of them all.
+Our learning adventure was Out and About and the focus was exploring our school and its grounds as well as exploring the local area.

-The children have had a busy but productive half term and we as a Year One team hope you have a restful week.
-We look forward to seeing you all when you return and are up for a new adventure.
+The children have had a busy but productive half term.
+We look forward to seeing you all when you return and are up for our new adventure, Superheroes!

 Miss Plaw, Miss Burgess, Mrs Odling, Mrs Foynes, Mr Rushton, Mrs Rolt, Mrs Clark